-- (a) No person may keep within the town any permissible livestock over four (4) months of age except in accordance with a permit issued pursuant to subsection (c). - (b) Subject to subsections (d) and (e), no permit may be issued for any livestock unless the applicant for the permit demonstrates that the livestock will be kept on a tract of land that satisfies each of the following conditions:
+(a) No person may keep or display within the town any wild or exotic animal as defined in Subsection 4-37(kk) and 4-37(o) of the UAO.
+In addition, no person may display snakes or reptiles of any kind. (b) No person may keep within the town any permissible domesticated livestock over four (4) months of age except in accordance with a permit issued pursuant to subsection (c).

+(c) Subject to the UAO and subsections (d) and (e) below, no permit may be issued for any domesticated livestock unless the applicant for the permit demonstrates that the livestock will be kept on a tract of land that satisfies each of the following conditions: